TheJ-Erk400/nala-400/README.rst

 Follow the wiki instructions to install Nala. 📦
 Run nala update to sync your package lists. 🔄
 Start managing packages like a pro! 🎮

+🎮 Usage
+Nala is packed with commands to simplify and supercharge your package management! 🚀 Below are the key ways to use Nala, with examples to get you started.
+All commands are designed to be intuitive, with clear, color-coded output to show exactly what’s happening. 🌈

+Update Package Lists 📋Refresh your system’s package lists to get the latest available packages:
+nala update

+Pro Tip: Run this before installing or upgrading to ensure you’re working with the latest data. 🔄

+Install Packages 📦Install one or more packages with a clean, colorful summary:
+nala install package-name

+Example:
+nala install vim

+Nala will show which packages are being installed, upgraded, or removed, with color highlights (e.g., green for installs, red for removals). 🌟

+Remove Packages 🗑️Uninstall packages and see a clear breakdown of what’s being removed:
+nala remove package-name

+Example:
+nala remove vim

+Use --purge to also remove configuration files:
+nala remove --purge vim

+Upgrade Packages ⬆️Upgrade all installed packages to their latest versions:
+nala upgrade

+This command combines nala update and package upgrades, showing a color-coded list of what’s being updated. 🛠️

+Search for Packages 🔍Find packages in the repositories:
+nala search package-name

+Example:
+nala search python

+Nala displays results in a clean, readable format. 📜

+Show Package Details ℹ️Get detailed information about a package, including versions, dependencies, and more:
+nala show package-name

+Example:
+nala show apt

+Perfect for checking before installing! 👀

+Clean Up 🧹Remove cached package files to free up space:
+nala clean

+Or remove all cached files, including those still needed:
+nala clean --all

+Autoremove Unused Packages 🗑️Clean up unused dependencies left behind after package removals:
+nala autoremove

+View Transaction History 🕰️Check your package management history:
+nala history

+Undo or redo specific transactions:
+nala history undo <ID>
+nala history redo <ID>

+Example:
+nala history undo 5

+Optimize Mirrors 🌍Use nala fetch to find and configure the fastest mirrors (see Fetch for details):
+nala fetch

+Quick Tips:

+Run nala --help to see all available commands and options. 📖 Nala’s output is color-coded: green for installs, red for removals, yellow for upgrades, and more! 🌈 Combine commands for efficiency, e.g., nala update && nala upgrade to refresh and upgrade in one go. ⚡

 ⚡ Parallel Downloads
 Say goodbye to slow downloads! 🏎️ Nala’s parallel downloads feature is a game-changer: